hans-hjelm/ontolingual/README.md

 # ontolingual
 Ontolingual provides code for going from a corpus to a terminological ontology, using distributional semantics to learn relations.
 It also provides code for calculating a correlation measure between two ontologies, based on shortest path distances between common entries.
-This repo is intended for research purposes, not for production.
+This repo is premierly intended for research purposes, rather than for production.

 ## Getting started
-You need two things for this code to be of use: a list of words/terms that you want to order into an ontology, and a text collection containing those words (newspaper articles, dictionary entries, blogposts, or whatever).
+You need two things for this code to be of use: a gold standard ontology from which to learn typical relational patterns between words/terms, and a text collection containing those words (newspaper articles, dictionary entries, blogposts, or whatever).
 This library will process the terms and texts in different steps in order to produce the learned ontology.
-If you have access to a gold standard ontology, it can also calculate a correlation measure between the learned ontlogy and the gold standard.
+Using the gold standard ontology, it can also calculate a correlation measure between the learned ontlogy and the gold standard.

 Here is a [presetation](https://docs.google.com/presentation/d/1sBr6BH7fFdWgIosr9O77p-l_cFqTy9yFtRA0jKm5kj0/pub?start=true&loop=false&delayms=5000) I gave at the Univeristy of Zurich on the topic, for overview.